redhat-nfvpe/onap-lab-experimental/doc/manager.md

 ------------

 You can start from scratch if you experience any failures in the above or later steps.
-This script will delete all the virtual resources from the Hypervisor:
+This script will delete all the virtual resources from the Manager:

-    hypervisor/clean
+    manager/clean

 You may need to run it several times until it completes successfully because some resources might be in an indeterminate state when you run it.

 You can also combine `clean` and `prepare`:

-    hypervisor/prepare -c
+    manager/prepare -c

 Next